 The audit committee's role is to examine the financial statements and recommend that the Board approve them, to examine the internal control and information protection systems, and all other matters relating to the Company's accounting and finances.
-To do so, the audit committee meets annually with the external auditors, with or without the Company's management, to review their respective audit plans and discuss the results of their examination.
-This committee is responsible for recommending the appointment of the external auditors or the renewal of their engagement.
+To do so, the Audit Committee meets annually with the external auditors, with or without the Company's management, to review their respective audit plans and discuss the results of their examination.
+The Audit Committee is responsible for recommending the appointment of the external auditors or the renewal of their engagement.